markward/local_autogroup/README.md

 Thanks to
 **********

-Development of the plugin was funded by East Central BOCES (http://www.ecboces.org/)
+Development for v1 of the plugin was funded by East Central BOCES (http://www.ecboces.org/)

 Many ideas and suggestions for the functionality of the plugin were contributed by Emma Richardson at East Central BOCES.